-Researchers pinpoint upper safe limit of vitamin D blood levelsApril 30th, 2013 in Health /
+Researchers pinpoint upper safe limit of vitamin D blood levelsApril 30, 2013 in Medicine & Health / Health

 Researchers claim to have calculated for the first time, the upper safe limit of vitamin D levels, above which the associated risk for cardiovascular events or death raises significantly, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).

 There is increasing evidence that vitamin D plays a pivotal role in human physiology.
 Vitamin D deficiency has been linked to cardiovascular events and mortality, but previous studies have found supplementation fails to decrease mortality or cardiovascular events, while other studies found only minor positive effects.